 What is the penalty for filing taxes late?

 Let’s say you missed the filing date for your federal tax return.
 You owe the IRS money, and you’re panicking just a bit.
-Your first step is to relax and recalibrate a bit.
-Late tax filings happen, and you can easily set things to rights again.
-While there are ways to sort out your late filing, you can still expect consequences in the form of penalties.
+Your first step is to take a deep breath and think calmly.
+Late tax filings happen, and you can set things to rights again—although you will have to pay certain penalties or fees.

 There are two possible penalties in this situation: a late filing penalty and a late payment penalty.